rsdoiel/antenna/planet.md

 ---

-## Entire country could become RPZ under new plan
+## Legislation to extend RPZs to be presented next week

 date: 2025-06-12, from: RTÉ News

-The entire country could be made a Rent Pressure Zone before the Dáil rises for its summer break in mid-July.
+The Tánaiste has said emergency legislation to extend Rent Pressure Zones (RPZs) to all parts of the country will be brought forward next week.

 <br>